a-r-r-o-w/finetrainers/README.md

 </details>

 Here we are using two GPUs.
 But one can do single-GPU training by setting `GPU_IDS=0`.
-By default, we are NOT using any memory optimizations.
+By default, we are using some simple optimizations to reduce memory consumption (such as gradient checkpointing).
 Please refer to [docs/training/optimizations](./docs/training/optimization.md) to learn about the memory optimizations currently supported.

 For inference, refer [here](./docs/training/ltx.md#inference).
 For docs related to the other supported model, refer [here](./docs/training/).